ibm-cloud-docs/log-analysis/detach_agent.md

 {:important: .important}
 {:note: .note}

-# Detaching a LogDNA agent from an instance
+# Disconnecting a LogDNA agent
 {: #detach_agent}

 Detach a LogDNA agent from a logging instance to stop collecting logs.